 Full documentation at pyhdust.readthedocs.io.

-pyhdust should be independent of plataform (Linux, Mac, Windows) and compatible with any version of Python (superior to 2.7).
+pyhdust should be independent of plataform (Linux, Mac, Windows) and compatible with any version of Python (superior or equal to 3.4).

 How to install/uninstall